SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/answers.md

 ###[A] Begging for answer
 Posting follow-up requests as answers is not effective at attracting answerers.
 Read [What should I do if no one answers my question?](//stackoverflow.com/help/no-one-answers) for suggestions to get more attention.

+###[A] Addtional info by OP instead of editing the question
+Please use the *Post answer* button only for actual answers.
+You should modify the original post to add additional information.

 ###[A] NAAs by < 50 rep
 This does not provide an answer to the question.
 You can [search for similar questions](/search), or refer to the related and linked questions on the right-hand side of the page to find an answer.
 If you have a related but different question, [ask a new question](/questions/ask), and include a link to this one to help provide context.
 See: [Ask questions, get answers, no distractions](/tour)